Maryland Oaks Crossing

 A New Chance at Freedom

-Helping men lead productive lives
+Helping men and women lead productive lives

 Finding a job

 Acquiring a GED or other training for employment

 Freedom from substance abuse

 Regaining the support and love of family members

 Avoiding situations and activities leading back to prison

 Contact Good News Outreach by phone, email or letter